NyanZak/GridMovement/Assets/Documentation/Manual.md

 ### Properties

--   `rotationDirection` - The direction that the camera will be rotated
+-   `rotationDirection` - The direction that the camera will be rotated from an enum list
 -   `speed` - The speed that the camera will be rotated

 ### Script